First prize: £1000

 Entries submitted posthumously or on behalf of another person will not be eligible.

-£5 for each group of five poems to be paid via the NCLA webstore or cheque made out to "University of Newcastle upon Tyne".
+£5 for each group of up to five poems to be paid via the NCLA webstore or cheque made out to "University of Newcastle upon Tyne".

 Entries must be written in English.

 Poems to be single-spaced and a line count noted at the top of each poem, or at the beginning of the document.

 Online entries should be a single file containing all five poems, to be submitted online once the entry fee is paid.

 The file type of online entries must be either a .doc, .docx, .rft, .pdf or .txt file.